 Note that even before they were being phased out, Santander and HSBC didn't charge unpaid transaction fees - but HSBC used to warn their basic account holders that they would consider closing an account if any one direct debit or standing order was refused three times.

 This may sound harsh, but all banks have the right to stop a direct debit facility or even close the account if a customer often has returned items.

 Finally, it's worth noting that some banks only offer basic in branch services - deposits and withdrawals - to holders of basic accounts.

 All those we've listed above allow deposits over the counter, and most allow withdrawals.
-Only Santander have specific restrictions on normal withdrawals, limiting them to amounts of between £50 and £500 - but that applies to all customers.
+Only Santander have specific restrictions on normal withdrawals, limiting them to amounts of between £50 and £300.

 When it comes to making withdrawals, there are replacements available - machines in the branch, ATMs and online banking - but for those who like going to the counter, it's worth bearing in mind that it's not possible in every branch.